zavodil/private-dao-ark/README.md

 # Private DAO Voting with NEAR OutLayer

-**Anonymous, verifiable voting for NEAR DAOs using zero-knowledge proofs and trusted execution environments.**
+**Anonymous, verifiable voting for NEAR DAOs using cryptography and trusted execution environments.**

 This example demonstrates how to build a cryptographically secure anonymous voting system that showcases NEAR OutLayer's capability to execute heavy cryptographic operations off-chain while maintaining on-chain verifiability.